 I’ve made a small list of things to pay close attention to when you watch a dog rescue video or other animal rescue video on YouTube.

 First of all, I think the most obvious sign of a fake animal rescue video is that it appears staged.
 For example, the footage shows an injured animal and someone seemingly minding their own business, acting surprised when it finds a stuck or injured animal.

 If the rescuers are taking a long time to help the animal, or appear to be struggling/tugging around/not knowing what to do, you may be watching a fake video.

 What are they doing to help the animal?
 Are they bringing it to a vet?
 Are they showing the treatment or check-up the animal is getting?

 Is there more information?
-Hopefully the video contains more than just an emotional song with no text or explanation on where the animal came from, who called for help, is the helper a non-profit organization?
+Hopefully the video contains more than just an emotional song with no text or explanation on where the animal came from, who called for help, and whether the helper is a non-profit organization or private individual.

 Again, please keep an open mind while watching these super emotional videos.
 Do not continue watching the videos if you believe they are fake animal rescue videos – the more viewers they get, the more money they will make.
 By interacting with such content, you are indirectly supporting the abuse of animals.
 After all: if they gain from it in any way, they have no reason not to continue doing it.